 Is freelancing right for you?
-Here's how to determine if it could be your next best career move.
-[TWEET]
+Here's how to determine if it could be your next career move.

-Have you been in job search mode for several months with no offers in sight?
-Perhaps you started out with hopes for a traditional full-time 9–5 position.
-Now may be the time to reframe your goals and give freelancing another look.
+Have you been in job-search mode for several months with no offers in sight?
+Perhaps you started out with hopes for a traditional 9–5 position, but now may be the right time to reframe your goals and give freelancing another look.

-In decades past, contract workers were perceived as getting paid less, having less job security, and not as commanding of respect as full-time employees.
-All of that is changing.
+In decades past, contract workers were perceived to get paid less, have less job security, and be less worthy of respect when compared to full-time employees.
+Luckily, all of that is changing.

 The way we work and make a living has shifted dramatically over the last decade.
-According to a 2014 survey commissioned by Freelancers Union, there are 53 million Americans working as freelancers.
-That represents 34% of the U.S. workforce!
-The recession has highlighted that no job is bulletproof, even those in the previously predictable blue-chip sectors.
-Combine that with advances in technology and cultural shifts towards a greater work-life balance - and becoming a freelancer may give you a new world of opportunity.
+According to a 2019 survey commissioned by Freelancers Union, there are 57 million Americans working as freelancers.
+That represents 35 percent of the U.S. workforce!
+The recession in 2008 highlighted that no job is bulletproof, even those in the previously predictable blue-chip sectors.
+Combine that with advances in technology and cultural shifts toward a greater work-life balance, and becoming a freelancer may give you a new world of opportunity.

 What is freelancing?
 Freelancing or contracting is defined as engaging in supplemental, temporary, or project-based work.

-This definition allows for significant variety in the freelancers’ camp.
-Any of the following could qualify:
+This definition allows for a significant variation in the freelancer's camp.
+Any of the following could qualify as freelance work:

 An accountant with a traditional 9–5 office job who serves as a consultant to youth organizations on weekends.

-A part-time daycare employee who supplements her income by driving with Postmates (a delivery service) on her days off, and traveling with families who need a nanny for a trip.
+A part-time daycare employee who supplements their income by driving with Postmates on their days off.

-A marketing specialist who assists clients with go-to-market strategy and support on a project basis.
+A marketing specialist who assists clients with go-to-market strategy and support on a project-by-project basis.

-A stay-at-home mom who works as a virtual assistant and a remote project manager.
+A stay-at-home mom who works as a virtual assistant and remote project manager.

 An IT manager who assists organizations with systems conversions on a contract basis.